Preflight Webhooks

 FAILED

 The preflight webhook resolved with a non-2xx HTTP status code.
 The experiment will fail.
-Optionally, the response may contain a message as an experiment failure reason.
+Optionally, the response may contain a message as a reason for experiment failure.

 ERRORED